 Some of the country’s best whitewater rafting is found in Colorado.
 The famous Arkansas River, the mighty Colorado River, the Wild & Scenic Cache la Poudre and historic Clear Creek are just a few options when you’re looking for a scenic or thrilling ride through our stunning canyons from late May through August and into September.
 Find the stretch of water that fits your comfort level, connect with an outfitter that’ll set you up with everything you need for the perfect rafting adventure and customize your trip for one of the state’s purest summertime joys.

 TAKE A TRAIN RIDE ON A SCENIC RAILROAD:

 Colorado’s Gold Rush past resulted in some of the country’s most scenic and historic railways, and visitors today can travel routes and see scenery glimpsed by Coloradans since the 1800s.
-The Durango & Silverton Narrow Gauge Railroadskirts the Animas River as it heads into alpine wilderness.
+The Durango & Silverton Narrow Gauge Railroadskirts the Animas River as it heads into the alpine wilderness.
 The Georgetown LoopRailroad connects two historic mining towns via high-elevation bridges.
 The Cumbres & Toltec Scenic Railroad crosses the impossibly scenic Cumbres Pass with stunning views in all directions.
 And the Royal Gorge Route Railroad travels alongside the Arkansas River below one of the world’s highest suspension bridges.
 Check calendars for these and more, with special excursions for fall colors, mystery dinners and holiday celebrations.

-SEEK OUT FALL COLOR:
+SEEK OUT FALL COLORS:

 SETTLE INTO OUR SMALL TOWNS: